Haystack-SWTC2014/api/README.md

 We could say that given two words as input "The horse", the probability that the next word will be "ran" is 50%.
 Same for "stood".
 Because our model is __interpolated__, we also analyze the text at the bigram and even unigram level (at which point you're just discussing word frequencies).

-That is, from a bigram perspective, the probability that the next word after "the" will be "road" is 25%: of the 4 instances of "the", it occurs once as the following word.
+That is, from a bigram perspective, the probability that the next word after "the" will be "road" is 25%: of the four instances of "the", "road" occurs once as the following word.
 Of course, "the" is a stopword that should probably be stripped out, but you get the idea.

 ### Guessing a domain